ezfruit/transcriber/README.md

 7. Install all frontend dependencies.

-   From the root directory, do the following commands:
+   From the root directory, run the following commands:

    ```bash
    cd client